--11- 1 3.
-Unless otherwise agreed, all submissions shall be made and all hearings shall be completed within six months of the date of selection of the third arbitrator, and the arbitral panel shall render its decisions within two months of the date of the final submissions or the date of the closing of the hearings, whichever is later.
-4. Each Party shall pay the costs of its representation in the arbitral proceedings.
-Expenses incurred by the chairman and other arbitrators, and other costs of the proceedings, shall be paid for equally by the Parties.
-However, the arbitral tribunal may, taking into account the circumstances of the case, at its discretion, reapportion suc- costs between the Parties if it determines that reapportionment is reasonable.
-ARTICLE XI PRESERVATION OF RIGHTS 1 This Treaty shall not derogate from any of the following that entitle covered investments to treatment more favorable than that accorded by this Treaty: 4 (a) laws and regulations, administrative practices or procedures, or administrative or adjudicatory decisions of a Party; (b) international legal obligations; or (C) obligations assumed by a Party, including those contained in an investment authorization or an investment agreement.
-ARTICLE XII DENIAL OF BENEFITS • Each Party reserves the right to deny to a company of th other Party the benefits of this Treaty if nationals of a third country own or control the company and: ((a) the denying Party does not maintain normal aconomic relations with the third country; or , (b) the company has no substantial business activities in the territory of the Party under whose laws it is constituted or organized.

--12-.
-ARTICLE XIII TAXATION 1.
-No provision of this Treaty shall impose obligations with respect to tax matters, except that: (a) Articles III, IX and X shall apply with respect to expropriation; and (b) Article IX shall apply with respect to an investment agreement or an investment authorization.
+This Treaty shall not derogate from any of the following that entitle covered investments to treatment more favorable than that accorded by this Treaty:

+-11- . (a) laws and regulations, administrative practices or procedures, or administrative or adjudicatory decisions of a Party; (b) international legal obligations; or (c) obligations assumed by a Party, including those contained in an investment authorization or an investment agreement.
+ARTICLE XII DENIAL OF BENEFITS Each Party reserves the right to deny to a company of the other Party the benefits of this Treaty if nationals of a third country own or control the company and (a) the denying Party does not maintain normal economic relations with the third country; or (b) the company has no substantial business activities in the territory of the Party under whose laws it is constituted or organized.
+1 ARTICLE XIII TAXATION 1.
+No provision of this Treaty shall impose obligations with respect to tax matters, except that: (a) Articles III, IX and X will apply with respect to expropriation; and (b) Article IX will apply with respect to an investment agreement or an investment authorization.
 2. A national or company, that asserts in an investment dispute that a tax matter involves an expropriation, may submit that dispute to arbitration pursuant to Article IX(3) only if: (a) the national or company concerned has first referred to the competent tax authorities of both Parties the issue of whether the tax matter involves an expropriation; and (b) the competent tax authorities have not both determined, within nine months from the time the national or company referred the issue, that the matter does not involve an expropriation.

-ARTICLE XIV MEASURES NOT PRECLUDED BY THIS TREATY 1.
-This Treaty shall not preclude a Party from applying measures necessary for the fulfillment of its obligations with respect to the maintenance or restoration of international peace or security, or the protection of its own essential security interests.
-2. This Treaty shall not preclude a Party from prescribing special formalities in connection with covered investments, such as a requirement that such investments be legally constituted under the laws and requilations of that Party, or a requirement that transfers of currency or other monetary instruments be reported, provided that such formalities shall not impair the substance of any of the rights set forth in this Treaty. .
+MEASURES NOT PRECLUDED BY THIS TREATY

+1. This Treaty shall not preclude a Party from applying measures necessary for the fulfillment of its obligations with respect to the maintenance or restoration of international peace or security, or the protection of its own essential security interests.

+2. This Treaty shall not preclude a Party from prescribing special formalities in connection with covered investments, such as a requirement that such investments be legally constituted under the laws and regulations of that Party, or a requirement that transfers of currency or other monetary instruments be reported, provided that such formalities shall not impair the substance of any of the rights set forth in this Treaty.